GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ![](2_split_into_trips_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-Remove points on land and replot to make sure nothing has gone wrong.
+Remove points on land and (optionally) replot to make sure nothing has gone wrong.

 ``` r
 at_sea <- remove_points_on_land(track)